NateMarder/ToolShed/articles/eventloop/README.md

 ## The Single Threaded Nature of Javascript

 Javascript is single threaded by default.
-Truth be told it's not quite this simple, but as a starting place for understanding how the event loop actually works, it's a good assumption to start with.
+Truth be told it's notq uite this simple, but as a starting place for understanding how the event loop actually works, it's a good assumption to start with.

 Single threaded code is executed one part at a time.
 Spawning new threads to spread computational costs over multiple CPU-cores is still somewhat non-trivial at this point in the game.
 I say somewhat because it is absolutely possible, but for right now, this discussion will be limited to V8's core functionality.